mycroft/bookish-couscous/README.md

 ## Known drawbacks & possible enhancements

 - timezones are not managed;
-- used uint64 for ts, (especially in protobuf), didn't look for timestamp types.
 - long sessions are not managed either (multiple nights);
 - data generator could be enhanced to simulate day periods in days & nights, create similar patterns, and make a better use of SPs